colinrotherham/leaderboard/README.md

 =============

-This is an AJAX-driven leaderboard app (built on Tiny Engine, https://github.com/colinrotherham/tiny-engine/) for ranking "All Time" and "Weekly" plays for most two-player games.
+This is an AJAX-driven leaderboard app (built on Tiny Engine, https://github.com/colinrotherham/tiny-engine/) for ranking "Last 30 Days" and "Weekly" plays for most two-player games.

 Running the leaderboard
 -----------------------